unyankee/unyankee.github.io/about.md

 ## Currently doing

-Currently working as Associate Graphics Programmer on Creative Assembly
+Currently working as a Graphics Programmer on Creative Assembly

-> My first Open Source project, hosted on GitHub, a WIP 3D Game Engine called OutterSpace, that currently is not available, but I plan to make it public as soon as I get something I can feel proud of : )
-It will be my toy game engine to test everything I am interested on
+In my spare time I am developing my toy engine, while learning vulkan.

 <!-- I am really excited about it, and can not wait to see how it end up looking!  -->